TriplePanicLabs/grindurus-protocol/README.md

 ## Roles
 ### Owner Role
-The `owner` has the highest level of authority in the contract and is responsible for administrative operations, governance, and configuration.
-The key responsibilities of the `owner` include:
+The `owner` has the highest level of authority in the contract and is responsible for administrative operations and configuration.
-- **Configuring Royalties**: Adjusting royalty-related parameters, such as shares for pool owners, grinders, reserves, and royalty receivers, using functions like `setRoyaltyShares` and `setRoyaltyPriceShares`.
-- **Updating Protocol Parameters**: Setting deposit caps (`setTokenCap`), minimum deposits (`setMinDeposit`), and other critical limits.
-- **Managing Metadata**: Defining the base URI for the NFT metadata with `setBaseURI`.
-- **Adding Strategies**: Listing new strategies by associating `strategyId`s with factories using `setStrategyFactory`.
-- **Transferring Ownership**: Delegating contract ownership to another account, including the support for pending ownership.
-- **Registering Strategies**: Deploying and associating new strategy implementations using `setStrategyFactory`.
-- **Disabling Strategies**: Stopping strategies deemed invalid or harmful by calling `setStrategyStopped`.

 ### Agent Role
-The `agent` acts as a delegate for the pool owner, authorized to perform configuration of strategy params in `URUSCore` and rebalancing strategy pools owned by `ownerOf`.
+The `agent` acts as a delegate for the pool owner, authorized to perform configuration of strategy params in `URUS` and rebalancing strategy pools owned by `ownerOf`.
-- **Rebalancing Pools**: Redistributing assets between pools with similar strategies using the `rebalance` function.
-- **Configuration Operations**: Perform the changing of configuration via AI model.

 ### Depositor Role
 The pools are isolated.
 The `depositor` is an account approved by the pool owner to contribute assets to a specific pool via `poolId`.
 This role ensures controlled access to deposits while allowing flexibility for liquidity contributions.
-Responsibilities include:
-- **Providing Liquidity**: Depositing quote tokens into a pool via the `deposit` function.
-- **Approval Management**: Ensuring that the pool owner has explicitly granted permission for deposits.

 ## Royalty Price Parameters
 - `royaltyPriceInitNumerator`: Determines the initial royalty price as a percentage of the deposited quote token.